 - undergraduate or graduate degree in communications, graphic/visual communications design, journalism, or another related field, OR/AND previous experience (including volunteer work) in a communications role

-- excellent level of written and spoken English and Spanish, and the ability to accurately translate content from one language to the other
+- excellent level of written and spoken English

 - proficiency with Microsoft Office.
 Fluency in using social media for advocacy or organising purposes.
 Interest in exploring emerging technologies